 ‘The Deep & Dark Blue’ by Niki Smith

 In this middle-grade graphic novel, Lambda Literary Award-nominated author Niki Smith presents magical schooling with positive trans representation.
 Royal twins fleeing a coup take refuge with an order of magical women called the Communion.
 As the twins learn more about the Communion, and themselves, they must decide whether to fight to regain their royal status or stay in the magical world they have discovered.

 ‘The Underland Chronicles’ by Suzanne Collins

-Author Suzanne Collins (of “Hunger Games” fame) says she wrote the middle-grade “Underland Chronicles” as a modern, urban update of “Alice in Wonderland.”
+Author Suzanne Collins (of “Hunger Games” fame) says she wrote the fantasy book series “Underland Chronicles” as a modern, urban update of “Alice in Wonderland.”
 But like a certain wizard, 11-year-old Gregor has an entire series devoted to his adventures in a secret world that exists right next to (or technically, under) our own.
 In the normal world he’s just a kid living in a low-rent apartment, but in Underland, he is the chosen one of a dangerous prophecy.
 Real-world categories of diversity are unaddressed, but in Underland, Gregor overcomes prejudice again and again as he finds allies in the very creatures he’s been taught to revile.
 Be prepared to shed tears over the death of a cockroach.

 ‘Kiranmala and the Kingdom Beyond’ by Sayantani DasGupta